YonatanAhituv/Quizlet-Bot/README.md

 * Extract the zip to a folder.
   * Windows
     * Extract the zip to a folder and go to it.
-    * Double click on "main.py".
+    * Double click on `main.py`.
   * Mac
     * Push Command+Space.
 Type Terminal and click on the application.
-Type "cd" and push space, then drag the extracted folder onto the terminal and press enter.
-Then type in "python main.py" and press enter.
+Type `cd` and push space, then drag the extracted folder onto the terminal and press enter.
+Then type in `python main.py` and press enter.
 * That's it!